magento/devdocs/extensions/google-shopping-ads/release-notes/index.md

 -  {:.fix}**Shopping Cart**: <!--CHAN-3654-->Corrected an issue that caused an error when attempting to delete an item from the shopping cart.

--  {:.fix}**Add to Cart**: <!--CHAN-3861-->Corrected an issue causing an error when hovering over an item on the store landing page and clicking **Add to Cart**.
-With this release, if all item required item options (size, color, etc) are not complete when attempting to **Add to Cart**, a message appears stating that you must choose options for your item.
+-  {:.fix}**Add to Cart**: <!--CHAN-3861-->Corrected an issue that caused an error when hovering over an item on the store landing page and clicking **Add to Cart**.
+With this release, if all item required item options (size, color, etc.) are not complete when attempting to **Add to Cart**, a message appears stating that you must choose options for your item.

 -  {:.fix}**Onboarding FAQ**: <!--CHAN-3829-->Corrected the _Read FAQ_ link on the initial _Welcome to Google Shopping ads Channel in Magento_ screen.